 It didn’t take long and they were on the road.
 They hopped on his motorcycle and headed in the direction of a little town, and she fleetingly fantasized about returning safely to the apartment she called home, taking lessons from the man she was falling in love with, building her career back one project at a time.

 An unsettling feeling washed over her when she realized that would never ever come true.
 When she committed to what she knew needed to be done, there were no second chances.
 She had stuck the gun in her purse, and she had gotten her cell back from Taylor.
-She had everything she could possibly need to do it, so she needed to commit.
+She had everything she could possibly need to do it; she just needed to commit.

 She felt her muscles clench in reaction to the thought.
 She was thankful for the motorcycle ride so that she didn’t have to carry a conversation.
 She wasn’t a very good liar, and she was sure he would read right through her.
 She used every second of that ten minute ride to plan her next moves.